mialkin/docs/tools/prometheus.md

 See also the [↑ best practices for naming metrics and labels](https://prometheus.io/docs/practices/naming/).

-**Samples** form the actual time series data.
+A **sample** is a single value at a point in time in a time series.
+Samples form the actual time series data.
 Each sample consists of:

 - a float64 value
 - a millisecond-precision timestamp